by fatwang2

 }

-Note for LibreChat Users: Due to current limitations in LibreChat, Method A (Project .env
+Note for LibreChat Users: Due to current limitations in LibreChat, Method A (Project .env File) is the required method.
+See the dedicated integration section below for full instructions.

 This section details the required steps for integrating with LibreChat via Docker.